fwinkelbauer/chunkyard/README.md

 ## Development

-- You can learn more about a few basic Chunkyard topics by reading the `ARCHITECTURE.md` file
+- You can learn more about a few basic concepts by reading `ARCHITECTURE.md`

 ## Build